-A number of traceability checks were conducted.
-The identification tags of two bodies stored in the mortuary were checked and all associated paper and electronic records were reviewed.
-An audit trail on four further coronial cases where histology had been taken was conducted.
-All paper and electronic records were reviewed and the number of blocks and slides stored in the Pathology Laboratory was also checked.
-Additionally, an audit trail on three specimens stored in the tissue bank freezer was also undertaken.
+A number of traceability checks were undertaken.
+The identification tags of three bodies stored in the mortuary were checked and all associated paper and electronic records were reviewed.
+An audit trail of two further cases where histology had been taken was conducted.
+Records were reviewed against the consent details for retention, repatriation or disposal of tissue samples, and the number of blocks and slides stored in the histology laboratory were also checked against relevant records.
+No anomalies were found.

-A document review of the establishment's policies and operational procedures was conducted.
-This included review of risk assessments, audit schedule for 2011/12, incident reports, meeting minutes, maintenance records and the quality manual (Cellular Pathology).
+A document review of the establishment's policies and operational procedures was undertaken.
+This included review of risk assessments, audit reports for 2011/12 and 2012/13, incident reports, meeting minutes and the Quality Manual (Pathology Department).